 The Duel pits two Fool writers against each other, providing our readers with the bull and bear arguments for a stock or an investment-related topic.
 Don't let money blind you to the pitfalls of your holdings.
-If you are not familiar with the Duel, check out this week's Duel on Exodus Communications (Nasdaq: EXDS).
+If you are not familiar with the Duel, check out this Duel on Dell Computer (Nasdaq: DELL).
 Use the Duel archives as a starting point for your own due diligence.

 Second, diligent reading provides new knowledge.
 Read the ads.
 Read every page.
 Most important, read the articles that you have no interest in reading.
 To expose yourself to new investment ideas, you cannot only read about the companies in which you are already invested.
 Look for new ideas and expand your knowledge base.

 Third, rules provide discipline.
 Regularly reading these periodicals forces an investor to keep up with the news.
 Avoiding one paper or magazine for another might expose you to only one side of the story.
 Financial writers can be biased, and a single source of commentary might allow counter arguments to slip through your fingers, causing uninformed decisions.